 12. Hawaiian Monk Seal and Northern Elephant Seal

 The rarest seal species on Earth, with only about a few hundred remaining, the endemic Hawaiian monk seal is found only in Hawaii.
 If one is lucky, one might spot this seal basking in the Hawaiian sun on a beach in Hawaii.
 Visitors are requested to respect the privacy of these creatures and not disturb them or approach too close (maintain a minimum distance of 45 meters) to them on the beach.
 These seals come to the shore for basking, resting, or giving birth.
-Seal pups are particularly vulnerable and hence must not be disturbed at any cost.
+Seal pups are particularly vulnerable and therefore must not be disturbed at any cost.
 These Hawaiian monk seals are also susceptible to canine pathogens and hence pets must not be allowed to interact with these species.

 The northern elephant seal is named so for its relatively large size and the proboscis of the males of this species using which they make loud, roaring noises.
-Unlike the Hawaiian monk seal, the northern elephant seal has a more widespread distribution and hence is not immediately threatened.
+Unlike the Hawaiian monk seal, the northern elephant seal has a more widespread distribution and is not immediately threatened.

 11. Whales And Dolphins

 Besides seals, the other major marine dwellers that find their place in our list of “What Animals Live In Hawaii?” are the whales and dolphins.
 Both are commonly spotted in Hawaiian waters.
 Every year, these whales migrate from Alaska to Hawaii during the winter.
 Mating of the humpback whales takes place in Hawaiian waters, and females give birth to calves the following year.
-Other whales like the North Pacific right whale, minke whale, Bryde’s blue whale, fin whale are also occasionally observed in the coastal waters of Hawaii.
+Other whales like the North Pacific right whale, minke whale, Bryde’s blue whale, and the fin whale are also occasionally observed in the coastal waters of Hawaii.

 Dolphins also find their refuge in the sea waters around Hawaii.
 Spinner dolphins are particularly common.
 These creatures are relatively small (about 6 feet in length), have unique body coloration (dorsal surface is dark gray in color, a less deep shade of gray in the middle, and the ventral surface is light colored).
 Dolphins often reside in the shallow bays of Hawaii which also serve as their mating grounds.
-Thus, tourists and tourism operators are advised to maintain safe distances from whales and dolphins so that unpleasant confrontations with these sea-dwellers might be avoided.
+Tourists and tourism operators are advised to maintain safe distances from whales and dolphins so that unpleasant confrontations with these sea-dwellers might be avoided.
 Human presence also disturbs the sense of peace and social life of these creatures.
-Hence, boaters and swimmers are strictly told to maintain respectable distances from these aquatic animals.
+Boaters and swimmers are strictly told to maintain respectable distances from these aquatic animals.

 10. Hawaiian Hoary Bat